 Here are some examples of how you can leverage live data as social proof directly on-site:

-User-generated content (UGC) describes any form of content such as reviews, blogs, discussions, photos, or videos created by customers and publicly available to others.
+User-generated content (UGC) describes any form of content such as reviews, blog posts, discussions, photos, or videos created by customers and publicly available to others.

 Daniel Wellington makes good with their Instagram account by asking customers to share photos of themselves wearing one of their watches using the hashtag #DanielWellington, and picking the best photo every day with the hashtag #DWPickoftheDay.
 This gives customers an incentive to participate and improves visibility for the Daniel Wellington brand.

-Using customers to generate content is a great way to engage with new visitors, boost loyalty, and showcase social proof on all marketing channels!
+Using customers to generate content is a great way to engage with new visitors, boost loyalty, and showcase social proof on your marketing channels.

 4. Media mentions